alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 There are two settings:

 * `Write the number of stops to a file, e.g. for a stream overlay`: Does exactly that.
-You can find the file in `%AppData%`, the full path will be in the tooltip.
+You can find the file in `My Documents`, the full path will be in the tooltip.
 Disabled by default.
 * `Automatically reset when docking back at Garden Ring`: Automatically reset when you have finished a run and dock back at Garden Ring.
 Enabled by default.